utsaslab/crashmonkey/docs/CrashMonkey.md

 ___
 ### Running CrashMonkey ###

 CrashMonkey can be run either as a standalone program or as a background program.
-When in standalone mode, Crashmonkey will automatically load and run the user defined C++ setup and workload methods.
+When in standalone mode, CrashMonkey will automatically load and run the user defined C++ setup and workload methods.
 You can optionally provide user-defined consistency checks in this test file, or allow the auto-checker to validate persisted files in the workload.
 When run as a background process, the user is allowed to run setup and workload methods outside of CrashMonkey using a series of simple stub programs to communicate with CrashMonkey.
 In both modes of operation, command line flags have the same meaning.

 #### Running as a Standalone Program ####